laksh-bhat/mlstorm/README.md

       ` storm jar $REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar topology.weka.OnlineEnsembleClassifierTopology $REPO/mlstorm/res/elecNormNew.arff 1 1000 5 1 `

-    To classify a test example, one can invoke a drpc query to query the meta learner (SVM, by default) state.
+    To classify a test example, one can invoke a drpc query to query the meta learner (`SVM, by default`) state.

       `java -cp .:`storm classpath`:$REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar drpc.AustralianElectricityPricingQuery drpc-server-host-name ClassifierEnsemble`

       `java -cp .:`storm classpath`:$REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar drpc.AustralianElectricityPricingQuery drpc-server-host-name OnlineClassifierEnsemble`

-4. Our implementation of `Kmeans clustering` allows querying different partitions (each partition runs a separate k-means instance).
+4. Our implementation of `Kmeans clustering` allows querying different partitions (`each partition runs a separate k-means instance`).
 The result of such a query is a partitionId and the query result (for ex. the centroids of all the clusters or the distribution depicting the association of a test sample (feature vector) to the different clusters).
 Using the partion id returned and the usefulness of the results a human/machine can update the parameters of the model on the fly.
 The following is an example.

   a.
 Submit/Start the topology as usual.

       storm jar $REPO/mlstorm/target/mlstorm-00.01-jar-with-dependencies.jar topology.weka.KmeansClusteringTopology /damsl/projects/bpti_db/features 4 10000 10 10

-   The arguments to the topology is described below:
+   The arguments to the topology are described below:
    1. `directory -- The folder containing containing feature vectors`
    2. `no of workers -- total no. of nodes to run the topology on.`
-   3. `k -- the number of clusters`
+   3. `k -- the number of clusters`.
    4. `parallelism -- the number of threads per bolt`